lndroid/lndroid-client/README.md

 Lndroid.Client is a client library for the IPC API of [Lndroid.Framework](https://github.com/lndroid/lndroid-framework/).
 Since the API is based on built-in Android components like Messenger, Binder and Handler, the code is the same both for in-process and inter-process access.
 The code is simply a subset of Lndroid.Framework source files, hosted in this separate repo.

 To see a wallet based on Lndroid.Framework, check [Lndroid.Wallet](https://github.com/lndroid/lndroid-wallet/).
-To see an app integrated with a Lightning wallet, check [Lndroid.Messenger](https://github.com/lndroid/lndroid-messenger/).
+To see an app integrated with the framework-based wallet, check [Lndroid.Messenger](https://github.com/lndroid/lndroid-messenger/).

 To see sample app+wallet in action, check this video.